antoine-amy/Electronegative_impurities/README.md

 - Python 3.12 (older versions may not work properly)
 - Jupyter Notebook
-- Necessary Python libraries: numpy, matplotlib...
+- Necessary Python libraries (can be downloaded using `pip install -r requirements.txt`)

 ## How to Use